Skip navigation

 Profession: Biomedical scientist

-• Standard 1.1 identify the limits of their practice and when to seek advice or refer to another professional or service
+• 1.1 identify the limits of their practice and when to seek advice or refer to another professional or service

-• Standard 14.3 work safely, including being able to select appropriate hazard control and risk management, reduction or elimination techniques, in a safe manner and in accordance with health and safety legislation
+• 14.3 work safely, including being able to select appropriate hazard control and risk management, reduction or elimination techniques, in a safe manner and in accordance with health and safety legislation

-• Standard 2.3 understand the importance of safeguarding by actively looking for signs of abuse, demonstrating understanding of relevant safeguarding processes and engaging in these processes where necessary
+• 2.3 understand the importance of safeguarding by actively looking for signs of abuse, demonstrating understanding of relevant safeguarding processes and engaging in these processes where necessary

 Case study